siberianfox/tinygwiki/Gcode-Support.md

-**NOTE: This page describes Gcode supported by TinyG in release 0.95 and later**
+**NOTE: This page describes Gcode supported by TinyG in firmware versions 0.95 and later**

 See also:
 * [Feedhold and Cycle Start (Pause and Resume)](https://github.com/synthetos/TinyG/wiki/Feedhold-and-Resume)